surniaulula/wpsso-google-merchant-feed/readme.txt

 <h3>XML Feed for Each Language</h3>

-Google merchant XML feeds for WooCommerce, Easy Digital Downloads, and custom products are automatically created for each available language (as provided by Polylang, WPLM, or the installed WordPress languages).
+Google merchant XML feeds for WooCommerce, Easy Digital Downloads, and custom products are automatically created in your site\'s language(s) (as provided by Polylang, WPLM, or the installed WordPress languages).
 After activating the WPSSO Google Merchant Feeds XML add-on, see the SSO &gt; Google Merchant Feeds settings page for the list of available feed URLs.

 <!-- /about -->